ShakedLub/FreeViewing/README.md

 ###### If you are downloading from OSF:

-Unzip the following folders:

 a.
+Download all folders inside 'ExpNoMondrian' folder:

 b.

-&#x20;
+Unzip the following folders:

+1. 'Analysis.zip'

+2\.
+'Experiment.zip'

+3\.
+'Raw Data' folder: Inside it unzip 'Behavioral.zip','DataPileups.zip' and 'EyeTracker.zip' folders.
+Locate the 'Raw Data' folder inside 'FreeViewing\\ExpNoMondrian'.

+4\.
+Unzip 'ResultsStructs' folder.
+Locate it in 'FreeViewing\\ExpNoMondrian\\Analysis\\AnalysisFolders'.

 ###### If you are downloading from GitHub:

-Download the following folders from OSF (from the ExpNoMondrian folder) (https:/osf.io/b5ntv/)

 a.
-Locate the Raw Data folder inside FreeViewing\\ExpNoMondrian
+Download the code from GitHub.

 b.
+Download from OSF (https:/osf.io/b5ntv/) from 'ExpNoMondrian' folder:

-Locate the ResultsStructs folder inside FreeViewing\\ExpNoMondrian\\Analysis\\AnalysisFolders\\
+1. 'Raw Data' folder: Inside it unzip 'Behavioral.zip','DataPileups.zip' and 'EyeTracker.zip' folders.
+Locate the 'Raw Data' folder inside 'FreeViewing\\ExpNoMondrian'.

+2\.
+Unzip 'ResultsStructs' folder.
+Locate it in 'FreeViewing\\ExpNoMondrian\\Analysis\\AnalysisFolders'.

+&#x20;